ETC-A/etca-spec/rationale.md

 keep their old values.
 The original microprocessors (such as the Intel 8008/8008-1) did actually work this way.
 It was determined to be confusing.
 Additionally, it is more useful for such operations to provide an easy way to clear the C flag.

 There is another very important reason for not keeping the old values.
-Very advanced processors, called _superscalar processors_, are capable of executing instructions in a different order than they appear in the program binary, as long as the behavior of the program is unchanged.
-If flags could keep their own values even through instructions that modify the flags, then the dependency chain of instructions referring to the flags (called "data hazards") becomes very complicated and hard to track, preventing out-of-order execution on some cases where it should be possible.
+Very advanced processors are capable of executing instructions in a different order than they appear in the program binary, as long as the behavior of the program is unchanged.
+If flags could keep their old values even through instructions that modify the flags, then the dependency chain of instructions referring to the flags (called "data hazards") becomes very complicated and hard to track, preventing out-of-order execution on some cases where it should be possible.